Practical guide Board Meetings & Recruitment How do you maintain a motivated and efficient board?

 Interview | Yasmin Khan

-What makes a strong museum board and effective governance in museums?
+What makes a strong museum board and effective governance in Museums?

 Yasmin Khan speaks with consultant Stephen Feber, who has been providing creation and production services to the cultural sector for over 30 years, about what makes best practice for museum boards.
 Published: July 2016.